keu/docs/astro/develop-project.md

 ## Overview

-This document explains the various ways you can modify and build your Astro project to fit your team's use case.
-Specifically, this guide provides instructions on how to:
+This is where you'll find information about:

-- Build and run a project
+- Building and running a project
-- Deploy changes to a project
+- Deploying changes to a project
-- Add dependencies to your project
+- Adding dependencies to a project
-- Run on-build commands
+- Running on-build commands
-- Add connections, pools, and environment variables locally
+- Adding connections, pools, and environment variables locally

 ## Prerequisites

-To develop an Astro project and test it locally, you need:

 - An existing [Astro project](create-project.md).
 - [The Astro CLI](cli/get-started.md)